Public Finance

 Skills for Public Finance Majors

-A major in public finance prepares you for careers in which the following skill-sets are crucial:
+public finance majors are found most commonly in careers in which the following skills are important:

 Abilities for Public Finance Majors